ryanraba/stocksml/docs/index.rst

 Stocks ML
 ===================================

-A project to replace the MeasurementSet and Image data manipulation and processing infrastructure of CASA with a parallel, scalable, and largely off-the-shelf solution.
+Apply artificial intelligence to the stock market.
+StocksML can build an entire trading strategy from scratch and simulate the performance of that strategy against any specified benchmark.

 .. toctree::
    :hidden:
    :maxdepth: 3

+   api
    quick_start
-   api